What is planned?

 The Council will be leading the redevelopment of the site but has selected Taylor Wimpey as its development partner for the delivery of this project.

 Included in the partnership are Home Group (a housing association), Pollard Thomas Edwards (architects), dRMM (architects), LA Architects, grant associates (Landscape and public realm designers),POINT (daylighting and sunlighting advisers) GVA (Planning consultants), AECOM (Engineering consultants), CGMS (Archaeological specialists) and CBRE (Property and valuation advisers).

 What happens when?

 Archaeologists were on site during September and October digging test trenches to identify anything of interest on site.
 Nothing was found.

 Keeping you informed

-Taylor Wimpey held a drop-in session on Monday 9 September 2019 in the Community Room, The Score Centre, 100 Oliver Road, Leyton, E10 5JY, where residents will be able to see the final plans before a planning application is submitted during autumn 2019.
+Taylor Wimpey held a drop-in session on Monday 9 September 2019 in the Community Room, The Score Centre, 100 Oliver Road, Leyton, E10 5JY, where residents were able to see the final plans before a planning application was submitted during November 2019.